Royal Castle, Warsaw

 The Royal Castle witnessed many notable events in Poland's history; the Constitution of 3 May 1791, first of its type in Europe and the world's second-oldest codified national constitution, was drafted here by the Four-Year Parliament.
 The edifice was redesigned into a neoclassical style following the partitions of Poland.
 Under the Second Polish Republic (1918–1939), it was the seat of the Polish head of state and president.
 The Second World War brought complete destruction to the building; in September 1939 it was targeted and ignited by Luftwaffe fighter aircraft, and then detonated by the Nazis after the failed Warsaw Uprising in 1944.

 In 1965, the surviving wall fragments, cellars, the adjacent Copper-Roof Palace and the Kubicki Arcades were registered as historical monuments.
-Reconstruction was carried out in the years 1971–1984, during which it regained its original 17th century appearance.
+Reconstruction was carried out in the years 1971–1984, during which it regained its original 17th-century appearance.
 In 1980, the Royal Castle and surrounding Old Town became a UNESCO World Heritage Site.
+It is the second most visited art museum in Poland (after the Wawel Castle in Kraków) and the 31st most visited art museum in the world with over 2.14 million visitors in 2024.

 History

 Overview

-The history of the castle dates back to the 14th century when the first Castle Tower was constructed and the fortified complex was initially used as the residence of the Masovian dukes.
-In the early 1600s, it was designated to replace Wawel Castle in Kraków as the seat of the King, Parliament (Chamber of Deputies and Senate), and the Polish–Lithuanian Commonwealth.
-The medieval Gothic structure was remodelled into Italian mannerism by architects Matteo Castelli and Giovanni Battista Trevano.
+The history of the castle dates back to the 14th century when the first Castle Tower was constructed, and the fortified complex was initially used as the residence of the Masovian dukes.
+In the early 1600s, it was designated to replace Wawel Castle in Kraków as the seat of the king, Parliament (Chamber of Deputies and Senate), and the Polish–Lithuanian Commonwealth.
+The medieval Gothic structure was remodeled into Italian mannerism by architects Matteo Castelli and Giovanni Battista Trevano.
 The Baroque easternmost wing was designed by Gaetano Chiaveri and completed in 1747.